Compare travel insurance for Thailand

 What type of travel insurance do you need for Thailand?

 Trips to Thailand are covered by most worldwide travel insurance policies.
 It should fall into one of the following categories:

-- One holiday just to Thailand: If you are only taking one trip, select single-trip travel insurance with Thailand as your destination
+A Single holiday to Thailand: If you are only taking one trip, select single-trip travel insurance with Thailand as your destination.

-- One trip to Thailand and other countries: If you are visiting other countries during the same trip, select multi-trip insurance and then pick each country you plan to visit as multiple destinations.
-If you are backpacking, select backpackers’ insurance
+A trip to Thailand and other countries: If you are visiting other countries during the same trip, select multi-trip insurance and then pick each country you plan to visit as multiple destinations.
+If you are backpacking, select backpackers’ insurance.

-- Several holidays throughout the year that include the USA, Canada or the Caribbean: You might be able to save money by selecting an annual multi-trip travel insurance policy.
-If you plan to visit the USA, Canada or somewhere the Caribbean, you need to select a worldwide policy that covers these countries
+Several holidays throughout the year that include the USA, Canada, or the Caribbean: You might be able to save money by selecting an annual multi-trip travel insurance policy.
+If you plan to visit the USA, Canada, or somewhere in the Caribbean, you need to select a worldwide policy that covers these countries.

 Thai travel insurance: Exclusions and what to watch out for